peelizulfein/mdtohtml/README.md

 1. You get beautifully formatted markdown output
 2. You need to share it in a "real" document for your team
-3. You spend 10 minutes fighting with pandoc, fixing table borders, and deleting "Here's the information you requested!" filler

 **This tool eliminates that friction.**

 Paste your markdown, click copy, paste into your doc.
 Done.
-Your formatting survives, your tables have borders, and the LLM's conversational fluff is gone.
+Your formatting survives and your tables have borders.

 ---